NEW: Your playbook to 10x donor lifetime value

 Asking for sponsorship is all about making a good impression.
 A sponsorship proposal letter is informative and persuasive.
 It should clearly explain what your organization does, why it matters, and how a potential sponsor can make a meaningful impact by getting involved.

 Clarity is key when requesting sponsorship.
-Be specific about what you’re asking for—whether financial support, in-kind donations, or services.
-Outline the time frame, benefits for the sponsor, and any commitments or expectations involved.
+Be specific about your ask, whether it’s financial support, in-kind donations, or services.
+Then, outline the time frame, benefits for the sponsor, and commitments or expectations involved.

 Also, don’t forget to highlight your fundraising goal and explain how reaching that goal will benefit your community or cause.
 Sponsors want to see the tangible impact of their contribution.
 Make it easy for them to say yes by showing how their support fits into a bigger mission.